 Analysis for cyanide ions usually utilizes various types of instruments such as UV-Vis spectrophotometer, SSA and Fluorometric Spectroscopy.
 Based on the research of Sultan, et al. (2015) the content of mercury and cyanide in the Talawaan River Watershed, North Sulawesi by manual method using a HACH DR 5000 spectrophotometer.
-The cyanide analysis conducted by Astiti & Sugianti (2014) with the Vapor hydrid method using Atomic Absorption Spectrophotofluorometric method that can detect cyanide up to a concentration of 0,026 ppm.
+The cyanide analysis conducted by Astiti & Sugianti (2014) with the Vapor hydrid method using Atomic Absorption Spectrometry (AAS).
+In research conducted by (Alonso-González et al., 2017) using a spectrophotofluorometric method that can detect cyanide up to a concentration of 0,026 ppm.
 However, this method has the disadvantage that there is interference by a small amount of foreign fluorescent material in the laboratory.